Libertarian Party of Florida: 2010–2012 Elections

-In 2012 the Libertarian Party of Florida was sued by Franklin Perez, the 2012 Libertarian candidate for the Florida State House of Representatives (District 28), for not refunding a candidate filing fee that political parties receive after the LPF de-vetted him and removed him from the party's state website.
-The courts awarded Perez $620.
+In 2012, the Libertarian Party of Florida faced legal action when Franklin Perez, the 2012 Libertarian candidate for the Florida State House of Representatives (District 28), sued the party.
+The lawsuit arose from the LPF's failure to refund a candidate filing fee after de-vetting Perez and removing him from the party's state website.
+The courts ultimately awarded Perez $620.

 Presidential nominee results

 Since 1972, the Libertarian Party has run a candidate for President of the United States.
 The candidate who has received the highest vote total in Florida was Gary Johnson in 2016.
 In every election year after 1984 the Libertarian Party has gained ballot access in Florida.

 Elected public officials

 Past and present public officials from the Libertarian Party of Florida include: